kennedyoliveira/alfred-rates/README.md

 ##### TODO List #####
  - [X] Add more currencies info (The script will work, just need some info to validate).
  - [X] Refactor the script (I'm not a pro python coder, just started to learn and did this as first project).
- - [ ] Show currencies while user is typing, to help when you don't remember the currency code.
+ - [X] Show currencies while user is typing, to help when you don't remember the currency code.
+ - [X] Add auto update